script

 Prepare: Develop questions before making the call

-Before making the calls, make a list of questions so that you are asking the same set of questions, giving you a consistent frame on which to base your decisions.
 The Human Resources office has a Telephone Reference Check form you may use.
 You may also add your own position –specific questions to this form.
 All questions should be job-related and legal.
 You cannot ask questions during a reference check that you are prohibited from asking during an interview.
 Determine how you are going to weigh information in advance, and weigh information in the same manner for all applicants – what disqualifies one should be the basis for disqualifying any other

 Be Consistent